StevenMMortimer/salesforcer/vignettes/getting-started.md

 First, load the `salesforcer` package and login.
 There are two ways to authenticate:
 1) OAuth 2.0 and 2) Basic Username-Password.
 It is recommended to use OAuth 2.0 so that passwords do not have to be shared/embedded within scripts.
-User credentials will be stored in locally cached file entitled ".httr-oauth" in the current working directory.
+User credentials will be stored in locally cached file entitled ".httr-oauth-salesforcer" in the current working directory.